carsonfenimore/racker-stacker/README.md

     model: dell_r7625
   ...
 ```

+## Entities and Thresholds
+In the example shown above each instance of a model can have an "entity" attribute containing one or more sensor expressions.
+The sensor expression is of the form [entityName] [op] [threshold].
+The entity can be any entity in HA.
+The op can be one of >, >=, <, <=, =, or !=.
+The types of the entity must match those of the threshold - in other words, both must be numbers or both must be strings.
+If the ha state is a string, the threshold must be surrounded with single quotes.

 A few notes:
   - url is optional - if provided, a corresponding link will be shown as you hover over the equipment